-This piece was first published on The Arty Semite blog at the Forward.
+This interview was first published in The Forward.

 © 2013 Renee Ghert-Zand.
 All rights reserved.